santoshshinde2012/node-ts-sequelize-pg-boilerplate/wiki/index.md

 - Database
     - Created a Models folder to place the database model, and it is based on sequelize.
-    - Extracted config from the.env variable and exported from the `index.ts` file
+    - Extracted config from the .env variable and exported from the `index.ts` file
 - Components
     - Components are divided into two parts: `Controller` and `Service`.
     - The service is responsible for communicating with the respective database model.